 Become an inaugural Teacher Member of the Folger Shakespeare Library and receive unprecedented support for the deeply important work you do.
 Be a part of this institution and of our robust teacher community that stretches across the country and around the world.
 Have the very best of the Folger at your fingertips, all of the time.
 Let us work together to make teaching and learning exciting, rigorous, and inspiring for all.

-At the heart of every Folger learning program and resource is the highly effective Folger approach, a time-tested strategy that lets students connect with the material in a way that makes Shakespeare's work feel personal and relevant.
-Students and teachers begin by connecting with the language head on, and proceed actively through the plays.
-Our teacher-created teaching modules apply that approach to some of the most popular Shakespeare works, offering teachers dynamic ways to approach these complex texts.
-And our overview of Shakespeare's works includes information and images for every play, perfect for in-class review or for self-directed learning.
+For the largest, most comprehensive bank of Folger classroom resources and teacher discussions, join Forsooth!
+The Folger Teacher Community.
+At the heart of every Folger learning resource is the highly effective Folger approach, which engages students in active reading, speaking, listening, and writing so that they develop rich literacy - and a sense of ownership in the language.
+Our teacher-created teaching modules apply that approach to Shakespeare's works, offering teachers dynamic ways to approach these complex texts.
+These modules integrate performance activities, primary source documents, textual studies, and strategies for adapting and assessing learning.
+And our overview of Shakespeare's works includes information and images for every play, perfect for in-class activities or for self-directed learning.
 Students can also find out more about Shakespeare here on the Folger site, including his life and what theater was like in his day.

-It's not just teachers who can learn at the Folger.
-We also offer programs for a wide range of students, from elementary school through high school.
+We offer programs for a wide range of students, from elementary school through high school.
 School groups can visit the Folger building, library, and theater for short workshops, tours, and matinees.
-Eligible students can benefit from our long-term, intensive programs: the Capital Shakespeare school residencies for students from local DC schools, and the High School Fellowship Program for qualifying high school sophomores, juniors, and seniors.
+Eligible students can benefit from our long-term, intensive programs: our school residencies for students from local DC schools, and the Lily McKee High School Fellowship Program for qualifying high school sophomores, juniors, and seniors.
 And students at all levels, from 3rd through 12th grade, learn by adapting and performing Shakespeare's works at our celebrated student festivals.